Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-data.md

 *   Transporter Type can be set to efflux, influx, or Pgp-like.

 In the lower section, values of relative expression can be edited for individual tissues.
-For transport proteins and some organs, apical or basolateral can be set (see [The cellular and tissue specific location of active proteins‌](#the-cellular-and-tissue-specific-location-of-active-proteins) for explanation of the various parameters).
+For transport proteins and some organs, apical or basolateral can be set (see [The cellular and tissue specific location of active proteins](#the-cellular-and-tissue-specific-location-of-active-proteins) for explanation of the various parameters).

 ## Reference Concentration‌

 Internally, PK-Sim represents the protein expression relative to the expression in the organ with highest concentration of the respective enzyme.
 This corresponds to 100%.
 Whenever active processes are used, this relative amount is converted to an actual enzyme concentration by multiplying the relative expression with a reference concentration, i.e. the concentration that is equivalent to 100% in molar units.

+**DUPLICATE**

 For example, CYP3A4 is mainly expressed in the liver of human adults, some in the gastro intestinal tract, and minor amounts are expressed in almost all other tissues.
 Hence, the relative expression of CYP3A4 in the liver is 100%.
 A reference concentration can be entered in the protein expression tab which will refer to the expression in liver, while expression in other organs is scaled by the relative expression.